debug45/PermissionWizard/README.md

 Permission.health.writingUsageDescriptionPlistKey // NSHealthShareUsageDescription
 ```

 If you request access to some permission using default system API but forget to edit your `Info.plist`, the app will crash.
-However with **PermissionWizard** the crash will not occur — you will just see an informative warning in the debugger log.
+However with **PermissionWizard** the crash will not occur — you just use `try?`.

 ### Thread Management